unsplash/react-progressive-enhancement/README.md

 # react-progressive-enhancement
-_A handy React Context for your SSR needs!_
+_A handy collection of HOCs for universally rendered apps 🤩_

 <a href="https://www.npmjs.org/package/react-progressive-enhancement"><img src="https://img.shields.io/npm/v/react-progressive-enhancement.svg" alt="npm"></a>
 [![Build Status](https://travis-ci.com/unsplash/react-progressive-enhancement.svg?branch=master)](https://travis-ci.com/unsplash/react-progressive-enhancement)

-TL;DR When implementing universal rendering, we want to skip data-fetching on client hydration, and also delay the rendering of components that we can't/don't want to render on the server (aka progressive enhancements).
-At the same time, we must ensure the first client render matches the server render.
+TL;DR In universally rendered React apps, it is common to branch data-fetching and component-rendering depending on the environment (server or client), and defer rendering (a.k.a. "progressively enhance") some components.
+However, we must ensure the first client render matches the server render.

 This module achieves all the above by tracking whether or not the render mode is "enhanced" with an `isEnhanced` boolean (`true` only after first client render, otherwise `false`), which is accessed through a `withIsEnhanced` HOC.
 Additionally a `progressivelyEnhanced` HOC is provided which only renders the composed component for enhanced renders.